 – Pienza is known as “the ideal city” desired by Pope Pius II

 – Its historical center has been declared a UNESCO World Heritage Site and is located within the Val d’Orcia Park, that is a World Heritage Site too.
-Therefore it is doubly a patrimony of humanity.
+Therefore it is twice over a patrimony of humanity.

-– Pienza it’s famous for its cheese, Pecorino di Pienza
+– Pienza is also famous for its cheese, Pecorino di Pienza

 The ideal city

-Pienza is a dream that has become reality.
+Pienza was dream that became reality.
 Pope Pius II (from which Pienza takes his name) wanted to create the ideal city in the place where he was born, known at the time as Corsignano.

 Even today, this splendid Tuscan village is a unique example for the organization of urban spaces.
 The geometric perspectives, the impressive volumes of the Cathedral and the Piccolomini Palace, the careful filling of the spaces in the center of village, represent a remarkable testimony of architectural genius.

-You can walk through the streets of Pienza by touching the autentic soul of the Italian Renaissance.
+You can walk through the streets of Pienza touching the autentic soul of the Italian Renaissance.

 What to see and what to do in Pienza